Dear client and partner,

 After every new advice from the government the situation is reevaluated and things can change.
 So please check our website (news) and social media (Facebook: Midwifery Practice Eindhoven), so that you stay informed about the latest developments.

-All appointments are done again face to face.
-If you are more comfortable with an appointment by phone, then please let us know.
+All appointments are done face to face, except the intake interview (because of the duration of this appointment) and the check 6 weeks after birth.
+If you are more comfortable with some other appointments also being done by phone, then please let us know.

 If you have an appointment one of the following weeks, we ask you the following: